Chancellor Professor of Geology

 Related Pedagogical ProjectsShe is involved in the following projects:

 - On the Cutting Edge: Professional Development for Current and Future Geoscience Faculty

 - Building Strong Geoscience Departments

-She is also working with Mark Maier and Katherine Rowell on a project on Supporting community college faculty across the STEM disciplines.
+She worked with Mark Maier and Katherine Rowell on a project on Supporting community college faculty across the STEM disciplines.

 She is also on the Advisory Board of COACh for Scientists and Engineers, which assists in the success and impact of women scientists and engineers.
 As part of COACh International, she is working with Geraldine Richmond and Kathy Cashman on a project on Developing Sustainable Networks of Women Scientists for Addressing Issues of Tectonic Hazards.